 Tempering is a process that heats metal alloys to specific temperatures in order to add strength and reduce brittleness.
 Metals take on different colors based on the heat during the tempering process and the time they are exposed.
 Different metal alloys require being tempered in different ways, based on their material structure and what the end use for the metal will be.

 Stainless Steel is usually offered in the most available sizes of trowels.
 It is tempered evenly throughout, to normalize the structure of the metal and create uniform hardness.
 Stainless steel is slightly heavier and less flexible than carbon steel.
-It also may be slightly more prone to rust than some metals, but holds the sharpness of an edge well.
+It holds the sharpness of an edge well.
 Used commonly in concrete and plaster work.

 Carbon Steel is a strong lightweight option, that is more flexible than stainless steel.
 It can be tempered harder than stainless steel, due to the carbon content.
-Carbon steel will not rust as soon as stainless steel and is more corrosion resistant.
 This is also commonly used in concrete and plaster work.

 Blue Steel is tempered at higher degrees, which makes the metal harder but adds a spring to it.
 This process also gives the steel the final blue color it is known by.
 This is mainly used in the concrete world.
 Blue steel is very popular for pool trowels, due to its hardness with added spring, which allows finishers to easily follow the radius of a curve.